 Day 5 – Swaziland

 This morning you travel to Swaziland, an independent Kingdom within the borders of South Africa, known for its lovely scenery, crafts and colourful indigenous culture.
 An interactive cultural experience introduces us to the charming people of Swaziland and their traditions.
 You travel via the capital city, Mbabane, and on to the beautiful Ezulwini Valley for overnight.
 (BLD)

 Day 6 – Zululand

 After breakfast you will continue south through Swaziland, before re-entering South Africa.
 Travel into Zululand, passing traditional round huts and endless vistas.
-This afternoon you will join an open vehicle safari with an English speaking game ranger in the Hluhluwe-Umfolozi Game Reserve, which contains an immense diversity of fauna and flora and is particularly famous for its conservation of black and white rhino.
+This afternoon you will join an open vehicle safari in the Hluhluwe-Umfolozi Game Reserve, which contains an immense diversity of fauna and flora and is particularly famous for its conservation of black and white rhino.
 (B)

 Day 7 – Durban

 This morning you will join a cruise on Lake St Lucia (depending on favourable weather conditions) before departing for Durban.
 Your journey takes you past traditional Zulu Kraals, Eucalyptus plantations and sugar cane fields.
-You arrive early afternoon and the remainder of the day is at leisure to enjoy the golden beaches of the Indian Ocean.
+You will arrive in the afternoon and the remainder of your day is at leisure to enjoy the golden beaches of the Indian Ocean.
 (B)

 Day 8 – Knysna